 When you consider the fact that about 90% of home buyers usually take to the internet or go through a Realtor at some point for their home search, you’ll realize how powerful and effective it can be to get your property listed in MLS.

 If you plan on selling your home very soon, you have a variety of options to consider.

 You can pay for a flat fee MLS service at a low price or go for a traditional 6% listing.
-While the latter is commission-based, the former involves paying a small but fixed upfront fee for the listing.
+While the latter is commission-based, the former involves paying a smaller fixed fee either up-front or at closing.